-30. On the issue of liquid waste/sewage, gap is to the extent of 5420.33 MLD.
-The said data does not cover the compliance status in rural areas.
-Figure of utilisaton of treated sewage shows that much work remains to be done.
-Unless treated sewage is usefully deployed for non potable purpose, potable water may be used for such purposes and sewage may mix with potable water or go to storm water drains or rivers which has to be avoided.
-Timeline for the establishing requisite treatment systems in terms of judgment of Hon'ble Supreme Court in Paryavaran Suraksha vs. Union of India, supra has long expired.
+Court in Paryavaran Suraksha vs. Union of India, supra has long expired.
 This Tribunal had also directed that for delay after 01.04.2020, coercive measures are to be taken.
 Till the gaps are bridged, untreated liquid waste will continue to remain source of degradation of environment and damage to public health, including deaths and diseases which the society can ill afford.
 Hence, the urgency of the situation for good governance for ensuring emergent measures in public interest to protect the environment, natural resources and public health as per mandate of the Constitution.
-We have to levy compensation for continuing violation on polluter pays principle to be utilised for restoration measures.
+We have to levy compensation for continuing violation on polluter pays principle to be utilised for restoration measures following suggestive mechanism given in para 30.

-31. As already noted and observed in the judgement of the Hon'ble Supreme Court in Paryavaran Surakhsha, supra, quoted earlier, the matter falls in 12th Schedule to the Constitution and it is constitutional responsibility of the State and the Local Bodies to provide pollution free environment and to arrange funds.
+- 33. As already noted and also observed in the judgement of the Hon'ble Supreme Court in Paryavaran Surakhsha, supra, quoted earlier, the matter falls in 11th and 12th Schedules to the Constitution.
+It is constitutional responsibility of the State and the Local Bodies to provide pollution free environment and to arrange necessary funds from contributors or others.
 Being part of right to life, which is also basic human right and absolute liability of the State, lack of funds cannot be plea to deny such right.
 While there may be no objection to any central funds being availed, the State cannot avoid its responsibility or delay its discharge on that pretext.

-32. It is a matter of concern that even after 48 years of enactment of Water (Prevention and Control of Pollution) Act, 1974 and expiry of timelines for taking necessary steps for solid waste management in terms of Solid Waste Management Rules, 2016 and binding direction in the judgment of the Hon'ble Supreme Court and this Tribunal in Almitra H. Patel vs. Union of India & Ors. and Paryavaran Suraksha vs. Union of India, supra, huge gaps still exist.
+In this context, it may also be mentioned that viability of policy of freeship of water, if any, without considering available options for ensuring waste treatment capacity need review.
+Providing clean air, clean water, hygiene and environment have to be the top most priorities for good governance. - 34.
+It is a matter of concern that even after 48 years of enactment of Water (Prevention and Control of Pollution) Act, 1974 and expiry of timelines for taking necessary steps for solid waste management in terms of Solid Waste Management Rules, 2016 and binding direction in the judgment of the Hon'ble Supreme Court and this Tribunal in Almitra H. Patel vs. Union of India & Ors. and Paryavaran Suraksha vs. Union of India, supra, huge gaps still exist.
 Are there insurmountable difficulties for State authorities or lack of will and determination?
 We find it difficult to believe the first.
 In our view, it is lack of good governance and determination responsible for the situation which needs to be remedied soonest.

-33. We have suggested change in approach in realizing that remedial action cannot wait for indefinite period as is being proposed by the Administration.
+We have suggested change in approach in realizing that remedial 35. action cannot wait for indefinite period as is being proposed by the Administration.
 Sources of funding are laid down in the orders of the Hon'ble Supreme Court.
 Responsibility of the State is to have comprehensive plan to control pollution which is its absolute liability, which is not being understood.
 If there is deficit in budgetary allocations, it is for the State and state alone to have suitable planning by reducing cost or augmenting resources.
 By way of suggestion, one may consider harnessing traditional knowledge and community involvement.
 People must be involved in the problem by appropriate awareness and strategies to encourage public participation and contribution.
 At the cost of repetition, health issues cannot be deferred to long future.
 Long future dates which, breach of which is established from the track record of last several decades, is not convincing solution.
 There is no accountability for the past breaches.
 It is poor substitute for compliance.
 This approach may project lack of concern or not realizing the grim ground situation crying for emergent remedial measures on priority.
 There is no time for leisure, reflected in timelines proposed for bridging the acknowledged gaps.